michbelle/istruzioni_doc/README.md

 ```

 then you should check that your machine and your docker have the same nvidia driver.
-download nvidia driver from site and run this commands:
+download nvidia driver in docker from site and run this commands:
 ```sh
 chmod +x NVIDIA-DRIVER.run
 ./NVIDIA-DRIVER.run -a -N --ui=none --no-kernel-module
 ```

-first one to avoid not sudo access